nanoacademic/devicegen/tutorials/devicegen_tutorial.md

 ## Relabelling surfaces

 The `relabel_surface` method allows us to relabel the surfaces which have been automatically assigned generic names.
-Here we distiguish three top gates from three bottom gates.
+Here we distinguish three top gates from three bottom gates.

 ```python
 # Relabelling surfaces